jonathanw82/myfavoritetune/README.md

 * Number of albums is displayed next to number of albums works as intended.

-Bug found the search results bring back that an artist has 25 albums but then only displays 5 i have yet to find a solution to this problem however I’m sure in the evolution of
+Bug found the search results bring back that an artist has 25 albums but then only displays 5 I have yet to find a solution to this problem however I’m sure in the evolution of
 Application later on a solution will be found.

 * After the second search the select you album heading appears works as intended.